watsonkunnel/instagram_analysis/README.md

-## Instagram Clone Database Analysis & Visualization
+## Instagram Clone Database Analysis

 ## Project Description:
 In this project, we analyze an Instagram clone's database to provide insights for marketing purposes and investor metrics.
 The database schema replicates a simplified version of a social media platform where users can post photos, comment on them, like them, follow other users, and tag photos.